Three-state logic: Use of pull-ups and pull-downs

 When outputs are tri-stated (in the Hi-Z state) their influence on the rest of the circuit is removed, and the circuit node will be "floating" if no other circuit element determines its state.
 Circuit designers will often use pull-up or pull-down resistors (usually within the range of 1–100 kΩ) to influence the circuit when the output is tri-stated.

 The PCI local bus provides pull-up resistors, but they would require several clock cycles to pull a signal high given the bus's large distributed capacitance.
 To enable high-speed operation, the protocol requires that every device connecting to the bus drive the important control signals high for at least one clock cycle before going to the Hi-Z state.
 This way, the pull-up resistors are only responsible for maintaining the bus signals in the face of leakage current.
 Intel refers to this convention as "sustained tri-state", and also uses it in the Low Pin Count bus.

-Alternatives to a three-state bus
+Alternatives

-The open collector input/output is a popular alternative to three-state logic.
-For example, the I²C bus protocol (a bi-directional communication bus protocol often used between devices) specifies the use of pull-up resistors on the two communication lines.
-When devices are inactive, they "release" the communication lines and tri-state their outputs, thus removing their influence on the circuit.
-When all the devices on the bus have "released" the communication lines, the only influence on the circuit is the pull-up resistors, which pull the lines high.
-When a device wants to communicate, it comes out of the Hi-Z state and drives the line low.
-Devices communicating using this protocol either let the line float high, or drive it low – thus preventing any bus contention situation where one device drives a line high and another low.
+Open collector output is an alternative to three-state logic.
+For example, the bidirectional I²C bus uses pull-up resistors on its two shared communication lines.
+When not transmitting, devices present a Hi-Z output to effectively "release" control over the communication lines.
+When all devices on the bus are Hi-Z, the only influence on the circuit is the pull-up resistors, which pull the lines high.
+When a device wants to transmit, it comes out of the Hi-Z state and drives the line low.
+Devices communicating over I²C either let the line float high, or drive it low – thus preventing any bus contention situation where one device drives a line high and another low.

 Early microcontrollers often have some pins that can only act as an input, other pins that can only act as a push–pull output, and a few pins that can only act as an open collector input/output.
 A typical modern microcontroller has many three-state general-purpose input/output pins that can be programmed to act as any of those kinds of pins.

-A three-state bus is typically used between chips on a single printed circuit board (PCB), or sometimes between PCBs plugged into a common backplane.

 Usage of three-state logic is not recommended for on-chip connections but rather for inter-chip connections.

-Three-state buffers, when used to enable multiple devices to communicate on a data bus, can be functionally replaced by a multiplexer.
+Three-state buffers, when used to enable multi-device communication on a data bus, can be functionally replaced by a multiplexer.
 That will help select output from a range of devices and write one to the bus.